 After you have gotten emergency medical treatment, you must notify your employer in writing that you have been hurt on the job.
 People fail to report their work injuries surprisingly often, placing their benefits claims at risk.
 Regardless of the severity of your injury, report it to your manager or supervisor as soon as possible after it occurs.
 Keep a copy of all correspondence between you and your company’s representative, since proper documentation is critical for ensuring you receive compensation.

 The next thing you must do is seek out expert legal advice to ensure that your Ohio workers’ compensation claim runs smoothly.
-If you are not happy with the treatment or attention you are receiving as a result of your injury, or if you feel that it's not being taken seriously or handled properly by your employer, we can help.
+If you are not happy with the treatment or attention you are receiving as a result of your injury, or if you feel that it's not being taken seriously or handled properly by your employer, our workers' compensation lawyer can help.
 At Monast Law Office, our legal team handles every aspect of your work injury claim, from making sure your paperwork is complete and correct to speaking with your employer and the Ohio Bureau of Workers’ Compensation on your behalf.
-Contact us today for guidance on your workers’ compensation claim.
+Contact our Columbus workers' compensation lawyer today for guidance on your workers’ comp claim.

-We help injured Ohio workers and their families recover compensation for:
+Our Attorney and staff help injured Columbus workers and their families recover compensation for:

 - Repetitive motion injuries.
 Ohio workers who experience frequent neck, shoulder, back, knee, foot, wrist, or joint pain may be suffering from an on-the-job injury.
 Frequent injuries from daily work activities include carpal tunnel syndrome from typing, disc herniation from bending and lifting, trigger finger caused by repeated gripping, and more.